raspberrypilearning/sleep-tracker/en/step_5.md

 ### Re-using code

-We have not yet put any code to run in the <code style="background-color: #1E90FF">on start</code> block.
+The animation is a large group of code blocks.

-We can copy the animation code there, re-using it.
+We can reuse the animation code.

 --- task ---